 - Allows custom watermarks and color effects

-- Low quality of game recording
+- Low video quality of game recordings

 - Complicated for the average user

 - Reported to fail while uploading large files